 - Road Compliance: THOWs must have functional brakes, lights, and reflectors per ADR standards.

-- Oversized Loads: THOWs exceeding ADR limits require an oversized load permit from NSW Police and RMS, costing $50–$500, plus pilot vehicles for loads over 3.5m wide or 19m long.
+- Oversized Loads: THOWs exceeding ADR limits require an oversized load permit from NSW Police and TfNSW, costing $50–$500, plus pilot vehicles for loads over 3.5m wide or 19m long.

 - Towing Restrictions: Oversized loads may face urban peak-hour restrictions (e.g., 7–9 AM, 4–6 PM).